(Educational Philosophy of Don Bosco - Don Bosco's Way, Style, Approach, Method, System, etc... of Educating and Accompanying Young People Today)

 The practice of this system is all based on the words of St. Paul, who says: Love is patient, love is kind it bears all things ... hopes all things, endures all things.
 (1 Cor.
 13:4.7 passim) Love is kind, and patient; it puts up with all things, but hopes all things and endures any disturbance.
 For this reason only a Christian can successfully apply the Preventive system.
 Reason and Religion are the means the educator should constantly make use of, teaching them, making use of them himself, if he wishes to be obeyed and to attain his goal.

 1: For this reason the Director should be dedicated to his pupils, nor should he ever assume tasks that would take him away from his duties; on the contrary, he should be among his pupils every time they are not taken up with other legitimate tasks, unless they are duly assisted by others.

 3: Give them ample liberty to jump, run, make a din as much as they please.
-Gymnastics, music, declamation (of poems, etc), theatricals, hikes, are very effective methods for getting discipline; they favour good living and good health.
+Gymnastics, music, declamation (of poems, etc), theatricals, hikes, are very effective methods for getting discipline; they favor good living and good health.
 One must only ensure that the plot, the characters and the dialogue are not unsuitable.
-That great friend of youth, St Phillip Neri used to say, "Do whatever you wish; for me it is enough you do not sin".
+That great friend of youth, St. Phillip Neri used to say, "Do whatever you wish; for me it is enough you do not sin."

 5: Exercise the strictest vigilance to prevent there being allowed in the Institute friends, books or persons who carry on bad conversations.
 The appointment of a good doorkeeper constitutes a treasure for a house of education.